Nako Spiru

-Athanas Spiru, known as Nako Spiru, (4 January 1918 – 20 November 1947) was an Albanian politician and high-ranking official of the Communist Party of Albania (PKSh).
+Athanas Spiru, known as Nako Spiru (4 January 1918 – 20 November 1947), was an Albanian politician and high-ranking official of the Communist Party of Albania (PKSh).
 He served as Minister of Economy and Industry from 1946 until his untimely death the following year.

 Early life

 Nako Spiru was born on 4 January 1918 to a wealthy Orthodox family in the port city of Durrës.
 He was the third of four children born to teacher Perikli Spiru and Kasiani Papa.
 He had two older sisters (Titika and Eleonora), and a younger brother (Kristaq).
-Spiru completed the boys' primary school in his hometown during the years 1926‒1929.
+Spiru completed boys' primary school in his hometown during the years 1926‒1929.
 He studied in the Italian Commercial College of Corfu and later economics at the University of Turin.